Curriculum Vitae

 TEACHING

 2024.
 Queer Theatre and Performance (CULT 490).
-The University British Columbia.
-(Forthcoming)
+The University British Columbia

 2023.
 Media and Popular Culture in a Global Context (CULT 100).
 The University of British Columbia